 Haemophilus influenzae is a type of bacteria that is commonly found in the nose and throat of children and adults.
-A particular type, Haemophilus influenzae serotype b (Hib), can invade and cause serious infections.
+A particular type, Haemophilus influenzae serotype b (Hib), can invade the body and cause serious infections.
 Hib may cause meningitis (inflammation of the coverings of the spinal column and brain), bloodstream infections, pneumonia, arthritis, and infections in other parts of the body.
 Despite its name, this disease has nothing to do with the influenza (flu) virus.

 Who gets Hib disease?

 Hib disease can occur at any age.
 Although Hib was once the leading cause of bacterial meningitis among young children, few childhood cases are reported now due to widespread use of Hib vaccination.
-Hib disease is more commonly seen in unimmunized or incompletely immunized children, especially those less than 5 years of age, and in people with weakened immune systems.
+Hib disease is more commonly seen in unimmunized or incompletely immunized children, especially those less than five years of age, and in people with weakened immune systems.

 What are the symptoms of Hib disease?

 Symptoms of meningitis may include fever, headache, vomiting, nausea, listlessness, and a stiff neck or back.
 Pneumonia symptoms may include shortness of breath, fever, lack of energy, chest pain, and cough.
 Other symptoms depend upon the part of body infected.